kristoff-it/zine-ssg.io/content/index.md

     content `_index.md`.
 ```

+## The Power Of A Real Build System
+Zine is a collection of tools (markdown renderer, templating engine, etc) orchestrated by the Zig build system.

+The Zig build system performs **surgical dependency tracking and automatic parallelization of the build**, making Zine very fast and scalable.

+Since Zine tools cooperate via the build system, **each tool can be swapped out** for an alternative implementation provided by you.
+The Zig build system can also download and compile tools written in C/C++/Zig, so **you can easily depend on open source tools**.

+If your site depends on any kind of build pipeline, like asset pre-processing, it's simple to add it to your Zig build pipeline.

 ## ...and more
 Zine is a very young project and many important features are yet to be implemented.